-As the polar opposite of the conqueror manager, the peacemaker manager has trouble giving clear targets and making sure that everyone understands their accountability within the organization’s performance.
-Faced with this lack of alignment with organizational objectives, their team members often have trouble prioritizing their activities and their time.
+As the polar opposite of the conqueror manager, the peacemaker manager has trouble giving clear targets and ensuring everyone understands their accountability within the organization’s performance.
+Faced with this lack of alignment with organizational objectives, their team members often have trouble prioritizing their activities and time.

 The Managerial Leader

-As you may have guessed, to achieve balanced management, the objective is to develop leadership as a management style.
+As you may have guessed, the objective is to develop leadership as a management style to achieve balanced management.

 The managerial leader knows how to encourage their team and motivate their employees.
-They give as much importance to their team members as they do the performance.
+They give as much importance to their team members as to performance.
 A managerial leader understands their role and responsibilities within the organization and becomes a driving force for engagement, which brings long-term benefits to the organization’s performance.